Spring Term - History Driver

 Y1 and Y2 children have loved learning about significant historical figures and important periods in British history during Spring Term.
 Watch this video to find out what the children think about their learning!

-These are our history 'Knowledge Mats'.
-They show timelines, places to visit, books to read and films to watch that will add to children's learning experiences.
-Each 'Knowledge Mat' has a timeline and these are sent home to families who use these for flipped learning and to enhance discussions and reflections at home about the subject of History!
+Our History organisers show timelines, places to visit, books to read and films to watch that will add to children's learning experiences.
+Each organiser has a timeline and these are sent home to families who use these for flipped learning and to enhance discussions and reflections at home about the subject of History!

 These are our 'Learning Journeys' which show the journey children's learning takes, through different subjects across the curriculum with History as a driver towards an authentic outcome - something that means something real to the children.
 Children and families have copies of these 'Learning Journeys' so they know what to expect, where they can prepare, and to reflect on.